This post is not intended to be a complete guide to living in Kraków as an expat.

 That brief experience resonated with me due to the adrenaline and pure joy busking brings.

 By October 2007, I had around fifteen songs which I could perform live.
-I soon my ideal busking spot.
+I soon nailed down my ideal busking spot.
 It was a little archway with shops on Grodzka Street.
 Importantly, it boasted a decent echo and a steady stream of passers-by.

 Andy, a colleague from work, usually joined me.
 He’d sit on some steps opposite to where I was playing.
 Frankly, I probably wouldn’t have been able to do what I did without his presence and moral support.